-The Patagonia Snowbelle 3-in-1 is a jack-of-all-trades, master-of-none kind of jacket.
-It performed just OK in all of our categories, but the updates this year are an improvement to its style and function.
+The Patagonia Snowbelle 3-in-1 is a jill-of-all-trades, master-of-none kind of jacket.
+It performed just OK in all of our categories, but the updates are an improvement to its style and function.

 The Snowbelle has decent weather resistance.
 It uses Patagonia's H2No shell material that is also used in many of the company's rain jackets.
-We suspect that when put to the test the H2No will not hold up as well as products with Gore-Tex that Patagonia uses in the higher end products like the Patagonia Primo Down - Women's jacket.
-The hood of this jacket has been majorly improved this year and now is huge and will fit over any ski helmet — we're stoked on that!
+We suspect that when put to the test, the H2No will not hold up as well as products with Gore-Tex that Patagonia uses in the higher-end products.
+The hood of this jacket has been majorly improved.
+It is now huge and will fit over any ski helmet — we're stoked on that!

-This 3-in-1 jacket has the same problem with ventilation as the rest of the 3-in-1s we tested, like The North Face ThermoBall Triclimate; the pit-zips only vent the outer jacket, not through the insulation.
-We do not think that the Snowbelle's shell material is very breathable, but it does vent well through the pit-zips.
+This 3-in-1 jacket has a problem with ventilation common with 3-in-1s.
+The pit-zips only vent the outer jacket, not through the insulation.
+We do not think that the Snowbelle's shell material is very breathable, but the pit zips definitely helped with ventilation.
 The Snowbelle's insulation is synthetic and will breathe slightly, or at least wick away moisture from the inside.

 The outer shell jacket of the Snowbelle contains most of its features.
 It has all the ski specific features you could hope for, including a powder skirt, pass and goggle pockets, as well as a media pocket with a headphone port.
 The problem with most 3-in-1 style jackets is that when the inner jacket is zipped into the shell, most of these features become inaccessible.
 This problem can be solved by just wearing the two jackets as independent layers instead of zipping them together.

-The best feature this jacket has is RECCO avalanche technology which usually only comes in higher end jackets like the Arc'Teryx Tiya or the Primo Down.
-Our favorite thing about the liner jacket is that it has zippered hand warmer pockets, so we can store things like keys or a wallet in them if we wear just the liner out.
-The Whirlibird and Triclimate do not have this feature.
+The best feature this jacket has is RECCO avalanche technology, which usually only comes in higher-end jackets.
+Our favorite thing about the liner jacket is that it has zippered handwarmer pockets, so we can store things like keys or a wallet in them if we wear just the liner out.
 There is now one accessible chest pocket in the liner jacket as well, which is helpful if you do want to wear these jackets connected.